ErikKBethke/powerbilearn/README.md

 ## Learning Power BI
 This repo is a warehouse for helping develop learning materials for Microsoft's Power BI.
 It will cover several different aspects of Power BI, ranging from deployment and pricing to advanced visualizations development.

-Some of this documentation is intended for public consumption.
-Others are particular to ICF, and have specific information that is related to setting up a Power BI shop within ICF.
-These ICF specific modules will be indicated as such, and should not be included in publicly published series.
+This documentation is intended for public consumption, and will be focused on content creator usage rather than administration and other aspects of enterprise level systems.

 This is currently a development project of my own personal time, and as a result has no established timeline.
 It also will contain opinion-based perspectives when discussing the capabilities of Power BI - other opinions will vary.
 The project will include markdown of different sections of learning, and will feature two complementary formats of presentation:
 1. Video learning materials